m3hakkaushik/python-assignment-2-250141004/README.md

-# GradeBook ANALYSER
+# GradeBook Analyzer

-Hey!
-This is a little Python thingy that helps you keep track of student marks and grades.
-You can type stuff in or load it from a file.
-It’s pretty chill.
+GradeBook Analyzer is a Python console application for managing and analyzing student marks and grades.

-## What’s This Do?
+## Features

-- You can write student names and their marks yourself.
+- Enter student names and marks manually.
-- Or load all the marks from a CSV file (like a list in a file).
+- Load student marks from a CSV file.
-- It tells you the average mark, middle mark, top mark, and lowest mark.
+- Calculate average, median, maximum, and minimum marks.
-- It gives each student a grade letter (A, B, C, D, or F).
+- Assign letter grades (A, B, C, D, F) based on marks.
-- It counts how many people got each grade.
-- It tells you who passed and who flunked.
+- Count the number of students in each grade category.
+- Determine pass/fail status for students.
-- It prints a report card with all the info.
+- Display a formatted report card with names, marks, and grades.

-## How To Use It
+## Usage

-1. Run the `gradebook.py` thing.
+1. Run the `gradebook.py` script.
-2. You’ll see a menu with these numbers:
+2. Choose an option from the menu:
-   - Press `1` if you wanna type names and marks.
+   - `1`: Enter student names and marks manually.
-   - Press `2` if you wanna load marks from a file.
+   - `2`: Load marks from a CSV file (e.g., `student_marks.csv`).
-   - Press `3` if you wanna quit (bye!).
+   - `3`: Exit the program.
-3. If you pick 1, just type in the name and marks for each student.
-When done, type `done`.
+3. If entering marks manually, type the student name and mark.
+Type `done` to finish.
-4. If you pick 2, it’ll ask for the file name.
-Give it, like, `student_marks.csv`.
-5. After loading or typing, it shows you all the scores and grades.
+4. After loading or entering marks, the program will analyze the data and display:
+   - Average, median, max, and min marks.
+   - Grade distribution counts.
+   - List of students who passed and failed.
+   - Report card listing each student's name, marks, and grade.
-6. Hit ENTER to go back to the menu if you want.
+5. Press ENTER to return to the menu.

-## What’s The File Look Like?
+## CSV File Format

-If you use a CSV file, it’s like a list with two things: name and mark.
-No fancy headers, just plain stuff:
+The CSV file should have two columns without a header row:
+- Student name
+- Student mark (integer between 0 and 100)

+Example:
 Kirti,78
 Palak,92
 Ridhima,54